-If there is reason to question the financial statements of a business or your spouse’s personal finances, our Las Vegas divorce attorneys retain forensic accountants for Las Vegas divorce cases.
+Because each case is unique, Las Vegas divorce lawyers use different strategies for each case.
+If there is reason to question the financial statements of a business or your spouse’s personal finances, our divorce attorneys retain forensic accountants for Las Vegas divorce cases.
 A forensic accountant is usually a certified public accountant (CPA) who focuses on the accuracy of personal and business finances.
 They investigate and then verify or dispute financial information in a divorce matter.
 In certain instances they will also find hidden assets and/or testify in family court regarding their findings.

 Forensic accounting work is tedious and time consuming.
 For this reason, we only retain them when there is strong suspicion of fraud.
 Depending on the scope of their investigation, their work can take weeks or months.
 The work of a forensic accountant in a divorce case protects your interests in the marital assets.
 Forensic accountants analyze a variety of financial documents.
 This can include credit card statements, bank statements and business financial records.
 The information they investigate and report on comes from you and/or your spouse.
 In cases where your spouse refuses to comply, the information will be subpoenaed directly from financial institutions.